luiz-couto/desafio_mobile/IndChallenge/README.md

 - Remember to make sure that you have the Andoid SDK installed and an android emulator/device connect.

-- Any errors that may occur(but i expect not) will be fixed soon ;)
+- Any doubts/errors following this steps, just email me ;)